Kanazawa Station

 The side gate of the residence and the outer earthen wall

 The house belonged to the Nomuras, a wealthy samurai family who served the ruling Maeda family from the 16th century until the end of the Edo period in the mid 19th century.
 At that time the old social class system came to an end, and many samurai houses were destroyed.
 The Nomura family also had to sell a lot of their property and this house began to fall into ruin.
-A wealthy businessman named Kubo Hikobei bought this property in the early 20th century.
-The drawing room of the current house is one that he had transferred here from an old house in a rural part of Ishikawa Prefecture.
-He also added a tea room to the building.
-Today the house is owned by the city and has been beautifully restored so that visitors can enjoy a glimpse of samurai home life.
+After the samurai system was abolished, much of the residence was removed, leaving part of the garden, and the property changed hands several times.
+Kubo Hikobei, a wealthy Kitamaebune shipowner, later moved the audience room and raised-floor room from another mansion to the site and added a tea room.
+The restored residence lets visitors enjoy a glimpse of samurai home life.

 The front gate of the residence